NPB's Resistance to Sabermetrics - A League Left Behind by the Data Revolution

 Remaining Challenges - The Data Literacy Barrier

 For NPB to catch up with the data revolution, improving data literacy among field managers and coaches is essential beyond just front offices.
 Presenting analytical results is meaningless if the field cannot understand and apply them.
-Cases still exist where proposals to 'value OPS .800 players over .300 batting average players' are rejected by managers who believe 'batting average is a hitter's true value.'
+As of the 2020s, cases exist where proposals to 'value OPS .800 players over .300 batting average players' are rejected by managers who believe 'batting average is a hitter's true value.'
 Player culture of using data to improve their own performance also remains underdeveloped compared to MLB.
 The fusion of data and experience is the key to NPB's next evolution.